JohnEsleyer/JohnEsleyer/README.md

 Hi 👋 My name is Ralph John Esleyer Policarpio
 ==============================================

-Aspiring Web and mobile developer
+Aspiring Web and Mobile Developer
 ---------------------------------------------------

 I am an aspiring web and mobile developer.
 Currently studying computer science at NDMU.
 My area of research is computer graphics, computer vision, and GANs.